-The history of some countries, evolution & civilization of man wouldn’t be complete without mentioning “bread” or talking about bread history.
+The history of some countries, evolution & civilization of man would not be complete without mentioning bread or talking about bread history.

 Bread was first known to be made from wild wheat,wild barley & plant roots.
-The oldest evidence of this is 14,000years ago from an archeological findings located in Shubayga in the black dessert in Jordan where bread remainant from a dinner left over by the Natufians who lived in the Jordan river valley region of middle east.
+The oldest evidence of this is 14,000years ago from an archeological findings located in Shubayga in the black dessert in Jordan where bread remnant from a dinner left over by the Natufians who lived in the Jordan river valley region of Middle East.

 The first known grinding for crushing grains was quern & people made what we know as chapatis (India) or tortillas (mexico) which is the closest form to the bread we know today.
 The earliest bread were mostly flat bread before sour dough was discovered.